Tethrd Skeletor Climbing Sticks Review and saddle hunting test.

 Overall Review

 I am currently reviewing a lot of different bow-hunting gear and don’t have high expectations for everything I test, so I was really surprised at how much I liked these sticks.
-In fact, I tested some other sticks a few times this season when I used my hang-and-hunt setup and did not like those sticks nearly as much.
-I will be keeping these Skeletor Climbing Sticks and will continue to use them next season until I can find another set that performs better.
+I tested some other sticks a few times over the last two seasons and did not like those sticks nearly as much.
+I will be keeping these Tethrd Skeletor Climbing Sticks and will continue to use them until I can find another set that performs better.

 Scroll to Top